IPVS-AS/pusion/docs/source/install.rst

     python3 -m build

 Once successfully executed, two files are generated in the `dist` subfolder within the project's root folder.
+The `tar.gz` file is the source distribution and the `whl` file is the built distribution.

 Installation
 ------------